Rare Mastiff Dog Breeds

 There are countless descendants of the ancient mastiffs today, spread throughout many dog breeds.

-As the Romans traveled into various regions, they often brought along their mastiffs which stimulated significant interest in these powerful dogs.
-This led to the breeding of distinct mastiff variations in many of these areas.
+As the Romans expanded their empire into various regions, they often brought along their mastiffs which stimulated significant interest in these powerful dogs.

 For instance, in Gaul, locals changed the Roman mastiffs into the Alpine Mastiff and later the St. Bernard.